 Once the textile hub for the whole of south India, Godown Street got its name from its original name – God’s Own Street.
 The shops, mostly owned by Marwaris — the north Indian community of Chennai — have grown in number from a mere 70 to over 500 shops today.
-You could find sarees, salwar kameez sets, suits, shirts and whatnot here!
-And guess what, for a fraction of the price sold in the fancy showrooms of T Nagar and Nungambakkam.
-Clothing here is even cheaper than the famous Pantheon Road.
-You could find cotton sarees starting for a mere INR 150, shirts starting from INR 200 and suits ranging from INR 600 (seems a bit dubious so best check the quality before making a commitment).
+The clothing here is even cheaper than the famous Pantheon Road.
+You could find cotton sarees starting for a mere INR 150, shirts starting from INR 200 and suits ranging from INR 600 (seems a bit dubious so best check the quality before committing.)

 While we cannot vouch for the quality of apparel sold here, this is specifically for those looking for a wardrobe on a budget.
-And if you don’t trust the readymade apparel here, worry not, just buy fabric, which costs a mere INR 80 a metre and get anything stitched.
+And if you don’t trust the readymade apparel at Godown Street, worry not!
+Just buy fabric, which costs a mere INR 80 a metre and get anything stitched.
 Vendors also do large orders, so don’t forget to take their card when you leave, to place your customised orders online!